Gheorghe Chiper: Figure skating career

+Competitive career

 Chiper competed at three World Junior Championships; his best result was 15th in 1997.

 Chiper made his senior World Championships debut in 1998, finishing 16th in the qualifying round.
 The following season, Chiper won his first senior national title.

 In the 2000–01 season, he was coached by Sylvia Holtes in Groningen, Netherlands.
 In 2001–02, Sandra Schär became his coach in Küsnacht, Switzerland.
 Chiper competed at his first Olympics in 2002, placing 23rd.

 At the 2005 European Championships, Chiper achieved his best European result, 8th.

 In winning bronze at the 2005 Trophee Eric Bompard, Chiper became the first Romanian to ever medal on the Grand Prix series.
-He placed 14th at his second Olympics in Torino, Italy.
+He placed 14th at his second Olympics in Turin, Italy.
 He competed for the final time at the 2006 World Championships where he also placed 14th, his career-best Worlds result.

 Since his competitive retirement, he has worked as a coach in Switzerland.